Angela-Nkrumah/Angela-Nkrumah/E-commerce and Sales Trend Analysis.md

  ### Most Purchased product per Country
  ﻿United Kingdom with its respective most product sold, Paper Craft Little Birdie made up 74.46% of Max of the total quantity.
  Rabbit Night Light had the highest average Max of total quantity at 4077, followed by Mini Paint Set Vintage, Ice Cream Sundae Lip Gloss, and Red Harmonica In Box.

+ Conclusion
+ The E-commerce retail shop, can increase sales in general by increasing product quantity in the United Kingdom, Germany and Eire due to their high sales records and also pay attention to the products most purchased in the regions with low sales records.
+These products purchased most in these regions when strategized, can interest customers, which will increase cutomer interaction and in return increase sales.